grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=40 (0x28) - Connection error
-    VSCP_TYPE_ERROR_CONNECTION
-This error message is used to indicate a connection error.
+    VSCP_TYPE_ERROR_CONNECTIONThis error message is used to indicate a connection error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |